Monica Rambeau: Joining the Avengers

 Rambeau sought out the Avengers for help in mastering her new powers and became a member-in-training, soon aiding them against Egghead.
 Befriended and mentored by Avengers veterans Captain America and the Wasp, Captain Marvel soon graduated to full membership after the battle against Plantman.
 She became their first African-American heroine.

 She assisted Doctor Strange and the Scarlet Witch in battling Dracula.

 Two of Rambeau's enemies are super-powered psychiatrist Moonstone (Karla Sofen), and Moonstone's powerful pawn Blackout (Marcus Daniels), who wields the Darkforce.
-Captain Marvel first encountered them when the Avengers opposed the duo's escape from incarceration in Project: PEGASUS.
+Captain Marvel first encountered them when the Avengers opposed the duo's escape from incarceration in Project Pegasus.
 After that, Rambeau temporarily lost her ability to transform back to human form during a battle against Dr. Eric Paulson, in which she fought alongside Spider-Man and Starfox.
 She was with the team when the Beyonder abducted them and other Earth superheroes for the first Secret Wars saga.

-Moonstone and Blackout returned as members of Baron Zemo's Masters of Evil, participating in an occupation of Avengers Mansion and trapping Rambeau in the Darkforce dimension.
-With help from The Shroud, Rambeau was able to escape in time to help retake the Mansion.
+Moonstone and Blackout returned as members of Helmut Zemo's Masters of Evil, participating in an occupation of Avengers Mansion and trapping Rambeau in the Darkforce dimension.
+With help from Cloak, Rambeau was able to escape in time to help retake the Mansion.
 During the battle, Moonstone became temporarily paralyzed and Blackout died.
 Another of Rambeau's major early foes was the murderous interstellar pirate Nebula, who shanghaied Rambeau into space for an extended period before she reunited with the Avengers.

 Captain Marvel also took part in battles against the Beyonder, a confused Jean Grey, Kang the Conqueror, Attuma, and Grandmaster.

 Leader of the Avengers

 Rambeau later replaced the Wasp as leader of the Avengers, commanding them in battles against the X-Men, the Olympian Gods, and the Super-Adaptoid.
-She spent a lot of time refereeing squabbles between Hercules and the Submariner, and dealing with the duplicitous telepath Dr. Druid, who sought to supplant her as Avengers chairman and undermined her authority at every opportunity.
+She spent a lot of time refereeing squabbles between Hercules and the Sub-Mariner, and dealing with the duplicitous telepath Dr. Druid, who sought to supplant her as Avengers chairman and undermined her authority at every opportunity.

-When honorary Avengers member and wife of the Submariner Marrina transformed into the gigantic sea monster Leviathan, Captain Marvel led the hunt for the creature.
+When honorary Avengers member and wife of the Sub-Mariner Marrina transformed into the gigantic sea monster Leviathan, Captain Marvel led the hunt for the creature.
 During the battle that followed, Rambeau transformed herself into a massive bolt of lightning to try and stop the beast.
 She made contact with the water and accidentally conducted herself across the surface of the ocean, dispersing her atoms so widely that she barely regained physical form.
 She reformed as a frail, withered husk of a woman devoid of super-powers.